 One of the many things I love about fall is the seasonal produce it offers.
-My love for creating cocktails had me contemplating how I could incorporate seasonal fall fruits and spices into a delicious sangria and I think I’ve found the answer.
+My love for creating cocktails had me contemplating how I could incorporate seasonal fall fruits and spices into a delicious sangria, and I think I’ve found the answer.
 What screams fall more than a spiced cranberry apple sangria?

 Who doesn’t love a good sangria?
-If you’re craving a taste of autumn, you must give this sangria a try, you won’t be disappointed!
+If you’re craving a taste of autumn, you must give this sangria a try.
+You won’t be disappointed!

-Pour wine, juice and honey in a large pitcher.
+Pour wine, juice, and honey in a large pitcher.
 Add nutmeg and stir well to combine.
-Add cranberries, apples and lemon slices studded with cloves.
+Add cranberries, apples, and lemon slices studded with cloves.
 Stir gently.
 Cover and refrigerate at least 3 hours to overnight.